oscarchankalung/development/02 Interviews/202407 Recurse Center/20240702 Written Application.md

 Not really.
 I can easily quit my current job as a part-time Cantonese interpreter at CyraCom.
 Since I’m separated from my wife who sponsored my visa and promised to keep doing it for my green card application, I’m single in this magical foreign city with no blood relatives.

-I assume the schedule is 5 hours s work plus 1 hour of lunch per day?
+I assume the schedule is 5 hours of work plus 1 hour of lunch per day?
 I assume some people stay longer than that, right?